aaronparker/aaronparker.github.io/about.md

 ## About stealthpuppy.com

 This site (generally) focuses on end-user computing and enterprise mobility and is a way for me to not only write about interesting topics, but a way to give back the IT community.
 If I've been able to help you in your work in any way, that provides me with much satisfaction.

-## Disclaimer

-The views expressed on this blog are mine alone and not (necessarily) those of any current, future or former client or employer.
-As I reserve the right to review my position based on future evidence, they may not even reflect my own views by the time you read them.
-If in doubt, ask.